alan-y-han/spectrumAnalyser/README.md

-# spectrumAnalyser
+# Spectrum Analyser
-Spectrum Analyser for Raspberry Pi with Micro Dot pHAT
+Spectrum analyser for Raspberry Pi with a Micro Dot pHAT.
+Analyses and plays WAV files.

 To use, call `python spectrumAnalyser path/to/wav/file.wav`